OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/Logistic_regression_modelling/README.md

 ***Make sure `R studio` is not currently running and close it if it is.***
 ***This should only be used with the provided examples (or an example of your own), as it requires to pool all your data sources together.***

 1. Navigate to the folder `examples/example_handler/pooled_comparator`.
-You might need to copy the data and weight files in this folder.
+You might need to copy the data files in this folder.
 2. Open the file `Solution.R`.
 It should then appear in `R`.
 3. Make sure that all manual parameters of the coordination `R` file (`Solution.R`) are set properly.
 4. Select all the code and click `run`.